 During the evaluation, your doctor will ask questions about the injury and how it occurred.
-He or she may ask how severe the force was and whether you lost consciousness or had memory loss after the blow.
+They may ask how severe the force was and whether you lost consciousness or had memory loss after the blow.
 It is especially important that you tell your doctor about any previous concussions you have had.

 Your doctor will most likely perform a neurological examination, which tests for balance, coordination, vision, hearing, and reflexes.

 If the neurological examination indicates problems, such as trouble with your vision, your doctor will order imaging scans.
-Also, if your symptoms worsen over time, CT and MRI scans are important for guiding treatment.
+Also, if your symptoms worsen over time, MRI and CT scans are important for guiding treatment.